 Otoplasty is also appropriate for outer ear injuries or to repair earlobes, especially for pierced ears that are torn or stretched.
 Most torn earlobes can be repaired using delicate surgical techniques.

 Depending on the abnormality, several surgical techniques are available.
 In certain cases, a combination of techniques is appropriate.
-For protruding ears, the ear cartilage is reshaped and "set back" closer to the scalp by scoring the cartilage (making a series of small incisions) to allow it to bend back, and then inserting a series of permanent sutures to hold the cartilage in its new position and shape.
+For protruding ears, the ear cartilage is reshaped and "set back" closer to the scalp by scoring the cartilage (making a series of small incisions) to allow it to bend back, and then inserting a series of non-dissolvable sutures to hold the cartilage in its new position and shape.

 Earlobe repair usually requires removal of the damaged portion of the lobe, followed by careful suturing to restore an intact earlobe.
 Your surgeon will discuss the best approach for your particular concern.